-Microphlebectomy – is the minimally-invasive removal of unsightly varicose veins.
+Microphlebectomy is the minimally-invasive removal of varicose veins.

-Remember that varicose veins aren’t working properly.
-Mid to large-sized varicose veins actually do more harm than good.
-The valves within them aren’t working, which allows blood to flow back down the legs.
+Because varicose veins aren’t working properly, mid to large-sized varicose veins actually do more harm than good.
+The valves within varicose aren’t working properly, which allows blood to flow back down the legs.
 This is why varicose veins sufferers often complain of heavy, aching legs.

 1 Hour Office Procedure for Beautiful legs!

-This procedure takes about 1 hour and is usually done right in your doctor’s office.
+The microphlebectomy procedure takes about 1 hour and is usually done in your doctor’s office.
 This is primarily because it’s so safe.
 The main reason for this is that being “put under” with general anesthesia isn’t necessary.
-This also means no overnight stay, or even observation time in most cases.
+This also means no overnight stay, or even observation time, in most cases.

 Local anesthetics similar to those used in a dentist’s office are used instead.
 Most patients report feelings of pressure put no pain.
 If patient anxiety is an issue, then medications can be prescribed to be taken before the procedure.
 Most describe the process as quick and easy when asked about it afterwards.
 They then usually go on to mention how great their legs look and feel.

 A Microphlebectomy is minimally invasive, and carries almost no risk.
-Minor bruising is common, which will subside normally.
-There will likely be some temporary swelling and discomfort at the incision sites as well.
+Minor bruising is common, which will subside quickly.
+There will likely be some temporary swelling and discomfort at the incision sites.
 This is short-lived and can be managed with over-the-counter medications such as Tylenol (acetaminophen) if needed.
 The chances of even minor complications such as infections is very low.
-In virtually all cases, the benefits of receiving this procedure outweigh the negligible risk.
+In virtually all cases, the benefits of receiving this procedure outweigh the negligible risks.

 The Microphlebectomy offers many benefits to almost all patients, yet shares none of the drawbacks of older procedures.
-It’s almost all upside, in fact.
-The recovery period is limited to the time it takes for the small ¼ in access incisions to heal.
+The recovery period for a microphlectomy is limited to the time it takes for the small ¼ in access incisions to heal.
 Stitches aren’t required, so there’s no need for a return visit to have them removed.
 Patients can resume most normal, day-to-day activities like office work and driving immediately.
 Strenuous exercise like running and lifting weights can be started again in about 2 weeks.